nataliababic/swdevel-lab-hfarm/README.md

 - `test_make_average_error_handling`: Verifies error handling in make_average function for raising HTTPException.
 - `test_forecasted_visitors_error_handling`: Checks error handling in forecasted_visitors_per_area for HTTPException.

+#  Contributors
+All members of the group have contributed actively and evenly to the project, with activities being partially split up in some cases and performed together in others.
+In particular, the process of writing the code for the backend functions has been assigned to specific members, as well as the tests.
+For the rest, the processes of choosing the csv file, cleaning it, choosing the backend functions, building the frontend, writing the readme file, have all been performed as a group, meeting both in person and online.